-Our activities at MGC all align with this overall initiative.
+Planting native plants is key to supporting our partnership with Homegrown National Park a grassroots initiative to restore the biodiversity and ecosystem function in our gardens by adding native plants.
+Michigan’s agricultural economy depends on pollinators and 1 out of every 3 bites of food we eat requires pollination to produce.
 While much has been done to promote awareness of the importance of all pollinators to the overall health of our eco-system and to Michigan’s agriculture/floriculture industry, it is incumbent on each and every one of us to stand up and BEE counted for recognizing and acting upon the fundamental importance of pollinators and what each of us CAN do, as individuals, to provide pollinator habitats, to preserve and protect one of our most important natural resources.

 Michigan Pollinator Gardens